YuruYuri

-YuruYuri (ゆるゆり) is a Japanese manga series written and illustrated by Namori.
-The series began serialization in Ichijinsha's Comic Yuri Hime S magazine on June 12, 2008, before being moved over to Comic Yuri Hime in September 2010.
+YuruYuri (ゆるゆり), also known as Happy Go Lily, is a Japanese manga series written and illustrated by Namori.
+It began serialization in Ichijinsha's Comic Yuri Hime S magazine on June 12, 2008, before being moved over to Comic Yuri Hime in September 2010.

 An anime adaptation by Doga Kobo aired in Japan between July and September 2011, with a second season airing between July and September 2012.
-An original video animation by TYO Animations was released on February 18, 2015, followed by two TV specials that aired in August and September 2015.
-A third TV season by TYO Animations aired between October and December 2015.
+An original video animation by TYO Animations was released on February 18, 2015, followed by two television specials that aired between August and September of the same year.
+A third season by TYO Animations aired between October and December 2015.
 Another OVA by Lay-duce, announced to celebrate the manga's tenth anniversary, was released on November 13, 2019, and was televised on AT-X on February 23, 2020.
-A spin-off original net animation titled Miniyuri by DMM Futureworks and W-Toon Studio premiered on YouTube on September 25, 2019.
-A spin-off web manga, Ōmuro-ke, began its release on Nico Nico Seiga in July 2012.
+A spin-off original net animation, titled MiniYuri, by DMM.futureworks and W-Toon Studio premiered on YouTube on September 25, 2019.
+A spin-off web manga, Ōmuro-ke, began releasing on Nico Nico Seiga in July 2012.
 Two anime film adaptations of Ōmuro-ke by Passione and Studio Lings premiered in February and June 2024.

 Plot

-Taking place at the fictional Nanamori Middle School in Takaoka, Toyama, the series revolves around the daily lives of the Amusement Club (ごらく部, Goraku-bu), consisting of Akari Akaza, her childhood friends, Kyōko Toshinō and Yui Funami, and her classmate, Chinatsu Yoshikawa, along with the school's Student Council, which is made up of its own set of characters.
+Taking place at the fictional Nanamori Middle School in Takaoka, Toyama, the series revolves around the daily lives of the Amusement Club (ごらく部, Goraku-bu) consisting of Akari Akaza, her childhood friends Kyōko Toshinō and Yui Funami, and her classmate Chinatsu Yoshikawa along with the school's Student Council, which is made up of its own set of characters.